Lemon Asparagus Chicken Pasta

 - 20-Minute Sun-Dried Tomato Pasta

-Lemon basil pasta with chicken and asparagus is an easy dinner with simple ingredients.
+Lemon pasta with chicken and asparagus is an easy dinner with simple ingredients.
 It’s creamy, fresh, and so satisfying.

 - 8 oz. dry pasta (see note)